 Trailer parking in my yard is fine.

-If you go crabbing, please know the difference between the species and sexes!!
-For the blue crabs, keep only the males and throw the females back.
-For the stone crabs, just yank off a claw of either male or female and throw him/her back (a new claw will grow back within weeks).
+If you go crabbing, please know the difference between the species & sexes!
+For blue crabs, keep only the males & throw the females back.
+For stone crabs, just yank off a claw of either male or female & throw him/her back (a new claw will grow back within weeks).
 If he/she is already missing a claw, let him/her go without taking his/her last remaining one.

-Some guidance on the fish species that has worked in the past (though your mileage may vary):
+I guarantee you will catch a fish here.
+Some guidance that has worked in the past (though your mileage may vary):

 + Sheepshead can be caught with fiddler crabs on a Carolina rig doing the most damage when fished next to dock pilings.
 Heavy drop shot rigs seem to work well too.
 Sea urchins seem to be a tasty treat for the Sheeps too.
 Artificial Coco Crab has been pulling in fish as well.
 The effectiveness of fiddler crabs hasn’t changed in millennia, but sea urchins will work better for the bigger sheepshead.
 Dropping cut shrimp to the bottom while sheepshead fishing may result in a nice black drum, too.

-+ Red drum bite gold spoons, Redfish Magics, Skitterwalks, topwater plugs, and popping corks, especially when cast near the oyster bar and shallow mud flats with a fast retrieve.
-Mullet and menhaden fished on either corks or on the bottom are popular choices.
++ Red drum bite gold spoons, Redfish Magics, Skitterwalks, topwater plugs, & popping corks, especially when cast near the oyster bar & shallow mud flats with a fast retrieve.
+Mullet & menhaden fished on either corks or on the bottom are popular choices.
 Live mullet on a Carolina rig is hard to beat for red drum fishing, but cut mullet has also been a decent producer through the years.
 Hooking up a jerk shad Gulp shrimp to a 1/8 oz. jig head will work for the reds as well.
+Soft plastics by Fathom put on a 1/4 oz. jig head will get bites too.

-+ Mullet and black drum seem to like frozen squid and shrimp on Carolina and other bottom rigs with a small hook getting the most bites.
++ Mullet & black drum seem to like frozen squid & shrimp on Carolina & other bottom rigs with a small hook getting the most bites.
 The black drum also go for a fiddler crab every time.
 Hooking a sea urchin on a Carolina rig will increase your chances of finding the bigger black drum.
 Gold spoons work well too.
-Live shrimp and mullet fished at the ICW drop-off and near the marker have been the key to finding the best drum bite, and don’t be surprised if you find a speckled trout in the same areas as Fall progresses.
-If you want to target the specks specifically, though, use jigs and drifted shrimp.
-In the canal approach, you can find drum, in addition to some nice flounder hugging the bottom -- and they both love live mullet.
-Target marsh banks and docks in the sound, ICW, and canal with shrimp, mullet, and peanut bunker live baits for both black and red drum.
+Live shrimp & mullet fished at the ICW drop-off & near the marker have been the key to finding the best drum bite, & don’t be surprised if you find a speckled trout in the same areas as Fall progresses.
+If you want to target the specks specifically, though, use jigs & drifted shrimp.
+In the canal approach, you can find drum, in addition to some nice flounder hugging the bottom -- & they both love live mullet.
+Target marsh banks & docks in the sound, ICW, & canal with shrimp, mullet, & peanut bunker live baits for both black & red drum.
 Artificial baits will work as well, but live has definitely been better, especially when rigged on an appropriately-weighted Carolina rig (or just tip a naked jig head).

-+ Speckled trout and redfish are often caught on soft plastics like Gulps, as well as fresh cut mullet, and Zara Spooks.
-If you find them on the surface, topwaters are effective as well.
-Top Dogs and She Dogs are both excellent lures to use for the specks.
++ Speckled trout & redfish are often caught on soft plastics like Gulps & Z-Man, as well as live shrimp, fresh cut mullet, mud minnows & Zara Spooks.
+If you find them on the surface, topwater baits are effective as well.
+Top Dogs, She Dogs, MirrOlure MR17s & 18s & DOA Golden Brems on 1/8, 3/16, up to 1/2 oz. jig heads are good producers for the specks.
 They bite a ton in the first ~30 minutes after sunrise.

-+ If you are indifferent to species, try hooking a live pinfish through the dorsal and then casting it way out towards the ICW marker.
++ If you are indifferent to species, try hooking a live pinfish through the dorsal & then casting it way out towards the ICW marker.
 Let it go free-range with no drag for a bit.
-Then lock it down, and place it in the rod holder, lay back in the hammock and see what comes after it.
+Then lock it down, & place it in the rod holder, lay back in the hammock & see what comes after it.